Melothria pendula

-Melothria pendula, also known as the creeping cucumber or the Guadeloupe cucumber, is a plant in the Benincaseae tribe.
-The plant is especially prominent in southeast regions of the United States.
+Melothria pendula (commonly known as the creeping cucumber, Guadalupe cucumber, mouse melon, and meloncito) is a plant in the Benincaseae tribe.
+The plant is especially prominent in the Southeastern United States.
 The plant resembles the cultivated cucumber, possessing miniature yellow flowers, similar leaf shape, same leaf patterns, as well as similar growth patterns.
 The unripe berries strongly resemble minuscule watermelons.

 Etymology

 The genus name Melothria is from Ancient Greek μηλοθρων : mēlothrōn 'kind of white grape' in reference to small grapevine fruits born by the genus.
 The specific name pendula means 'hanging'.

 Toxicity

 The ripe berries, which are black, have powerful laxative qualities when consumed.
 The root, vines, leaves, and flowers have unknown toxicity.

 Edibility

 The berries, when unripe and light green can be eaten raw.
 Dogs are known to eat the leaves without any apparent side effects.

 Ecology

 The larvae of Hypercompe cunigunda have been recorded feeding on this plant.